What are contaminants in food?

-There are a number of ways that chemical contaminants can enter our food chain via the environment, through cooking and processing, and through materials that have been used in packaging or handling (also known as food contact materials).
+There is a number of ways that chemical contaminants can enter our food chain via the environment, through cooking and processing, and through materials that have been used in packaging or handling (also known as food contact materials).
 These chemicals can have a negative impact on the quality of food and can also lead to toxic effects if consumed at high levels or over a long period of time.
 There are therefore legal measures in place to prevent contamination and ensure that products with unsafe levels are not placed on the market.
-Food Standards Scotland works with FSA and other government agencies to assess the potential food safety risks arising from chemical contaminants and take appropriate action to protect public health.
+Food Standards Scotland works with the Food Standards Agency and other government agencies to assess the potential food safety risks arising from chemical contaminants and take appropriate action to protect public health.

-The chemical contaminants that are a priority for FSS are described below:
+The chemical contaminants that are a priority for FSS are described below.

 Mycotoxins are naturally occurring toxic chemicals produced by certain fungus mainly Aspergillus, Penicillium, and Fusarium genera.
 Mycotxins are produced when environmental conditions such as temperature and moisture are favourable.
 Changes in weather patterns due to climate change are altering the prevalence of such toxins in food crops.